bitwarden/contributing-docs/docs/contributing/pull-requests/branching.md

 - Use only lower case letters in branch names.
 - Separate words with `-` and branch name sections with `/`.
 Only use these characters for word or section separation.
 - Limit work description section to ~50 characters.
-Overall branch name should be ~80 characters, max.
+Overall branch name should be a maximum of ~80 characters.
-- List of Teams.
-Teams with abbreviations _must_ use the abbreviation instead of the team name.
-  Teams without abbreviations _may not_ abbreviate:
-  - auth
-  - vault
-  - admin console (abbreviated to `ac`)
-  - secrets manager (abbreviated to `sm`)
-  - tools
-  - platform
-  - billing
-  - client integrations (abbreviated to `ci`)
-  - passwordless
+- Team names must be consistent.
+Either always abbreviate or do not abbreviate.

 ### Branches for multiple Jira issues